 The Spanish word for waterfall is “cascada”, in plural “cascadas” and sometimes “salto” is used in names for waterfalls in countries where they speak Spanish.
 It actually depends on in which region you are.
 In Galicia often “Fervenza” is used as the word for waterfall and in Catalonia you often see “Salt”.

 I recently discovered that there are so many waterfalls in Spain that it will a long time before I have done any proper research and I can add them in my database.
-I already added a lot of unknown waterfalls in Spain on my Google map (blue circle dots).
+I already added a lot of unknown waterfalls in Spain on my online map.

 Probably Cascada del Cinca (also named Cascada de Marboré or Cascada Rio Cinca) in the Pyrenees is the highest waterfall with a total descent of 600 meter.
 But is always the question from where do you measure?
 Nacimiento del río Mundo (Chorros del Rio Mundo) is also such a waterfall with a total height of approximately 300 meters and could be the second highest waterfall in Spain.
 A certain number three of highest waterfalls in Spain is the Cascada del Nervion (Salto del Nervión) with a total height of 270 meters.
 Cascada del Nervion is without a doubt the highest waterfall in Spain with a single drop of 222 meters!